Hey @SAN

 - Memory Optimization: The memory handling and buffer sizes may be adjusted for efficiency on the Hailo chip.

-These optimizations can lead to slight variations in the model’s behavior and output when compared to the original .har
+These optimizations can lead to slight variations in the model’s behavior and output when compared to the original .har file.

 2. Input Buffer Size Mismatch